What Does the Bible Say About Anger?

 However, the Bible consistently promotes a message of love, peace, and self-control, encouraging believers to be slow to anger.
 It insists on the importance of resolving disputes quickly and not allowing anger to fester.
 Unresolved anger can morph into bitterness, malice, and a host of other negative emotions that deviate from God’s plan for harmonious living.
 It warns that human anger does not produce the righteousness that God desires.

-See also What Does the Bible Say About Friends Turning Against You?
+See also What Does the Bible Say About White Hair?

 This biblical stance on anger seeks to guide individuals in maintaining healthy relationships and fostering a wholesome community.
 It implies the need to process anger constructively, avoiding hasty and harmful responses.
 By doing so, we mirror God’s grace and love in our interactions, building bridges instead of walls.